Education and Learning Wales (ELWa) Region

 European Electoral Region (EER)

-European electoral regions (EERs) are used to elect members to the European Parliament in Strasbourg.
-There are 12 EERs in the UK, one in each of the nine Regions (Former GORs) in England, and one in each of Scotland, Wales and Northern Ireland.
+European electoral regions (EER) are used to elect members to the European Parliament in Strasbourg.
+There are 12 EERs in the UK, one in each of the nine regions (former GORs) in England, and one in each of Scotland, Wales and Northern Ireland.

 Further information on European Electoral Regions

 The European Regional Development Fund (ERDF) is provided by the European Union and is co-ordinated in England by the Department for Communities and Local Government (DCLG).
 It is considered to be an Area-Based Initiative (ABI) and aims to promote economic development and regeneration in deprived regions.